farleyknight/lexy-conan-recipe/README.md

 One potential issue is that `lexy` has no versioning.
 All development of `lexy` leaves it at `0.0.0`.
 This seems to prefer by the author.

-Because of that, any effort to add versioning at the `conan` package won't worth.
+Because of that, any effort to add versioning at the `conan` package won't be worth it.

 Therefore, anyone using this recipe should be ready to (re-)run step 3 with `conan export-pkg . --force`.
 This will repackage `lexy` with the latest code but still stay at the `0.0.0` version number.